 Here at Wilderness Scotland, we’re incredibly lucky to live and work in the Cairngorms National Park.
 To enjoy a quick humble brag, the Cairngorms is an area home to lush forests, adorable wee Highland villages, fantastic wildlife, wild open spaces and of course its very own arctic mountain plateau.

 We’ve got plenty of adventurous inspiration all around us.
-Leave our office doors and you have Loch Morlich, Rothiemurchus forest, Cairngorm Mountain and of course the mighty Spey within easy access.
+Based in Aviemore, we leave our office doors and have the Abernethy Forest, Loch Morlich, Rothiemurchus, Cairngorm Mountain and of course the mighty Spey within easy access.

-As residents we’ve spent many weekends and lunch breaks exploring the local play spots.
-In this blog I’ve gathered our 7 favourite things to do in the Cairngorms National Park.
+As residents, we’ve spent many weekends and lunch breaks exploring the local play spots.
+In this blog, I’ve gathered our favourite things to do in the Cairngorms National Park.

 It’s not surprising that the population in the Cairngorms National Park swells in the summer months.

 Tourists flock from all over to hike, bike, canoe, kayak and climb their way across the park.
 There is something here for every adventurer no matter what age, interest or level of experience.

 The Speyside Way, the local long distance route, starts in Spey Bay and finishes officially in our own Highland boom-town of Aviemore, although the route has been extended to Newtonmore via Kincraig.
 Due to the relatively short distance and easy terrain, the Speyside Way is good for the trekker new to the sport and wanting to ease into the experience.
 The Speyside Way passes disused rail stations, beautiful moorland, and a Highland coo or two.
 Route description here.
 There is also a more challenging off-shoot, linking Ballindalloch to Tomintoul, it’s harder than the rest of the Speyside Way due to its ascent and exposure, but it’s worth the effort as the views are incredible.